ak7588/capstone/journal.md

 The user will be transferred to this page on the iPad, after finishing the story.
 I tested this with QR codes during the Health Center event and have observed the following: participants would scan the QR code even before reading the story and see the notes, which I thought kind of defeated the purpose of this shared archive.
 I.e. the participant is supposed to see this only _after_ reading the story, so this explains why I chose to place the button where it is.

+Please note that this website and journaling is not the _main_ purpose of the Capstone, so I am paying less emphasis on its design and UX, although I _do_ want it to look good and fit into the theme!

+I've also checked out the iPad Pro from the IM Lab, have installed my software in it, and have successfully tested the project -- all works as expected!

 Other than that, I am continuing writing my paper and doing the final fixes before the showcase.
 Let's goooo!

 ## Week 9, due April 4th - More Making